doanhtu07/hello-word-vcpkg/README.md

 But I hope that even if you don't feel the need to target Windows using your MacOS machine, you can still learn something from this process and maybe apply it for another build pipeline that you're doing.

 ## Overview

-This simple example project will compile a simple program that uses `fmt` C++ package from vcpkg.

-Then, we compile the project using CMake, but the executable will be compiled for Windows and can run on Windows natively.

 1. Boot up a Windows VM on your MacOS machine
    1. Run a docker container with Microsoft image inside the Windows VM context